adam3smith/lis546_Sp24/content/data-packaging.md

 - `data/`: This is the content of our bag - which is going to consist of a set of files
 - `file1` and `file2`: these are the actual contents of our bag, the data files that are being packaged and described.
 - `metadata/`: This is a directory within our data, that will contain metadata about each content file.
-- `file1-metadata` and `file2-metadata`: These are the metadata files that provide descriptive metadata about each data file.
+- `file1-metadata` and `file2-metadata`: These are the metadata files that provide descriptive metadata about each data file. (as noted in the lecture, this is designed differently in QDR's BagIt implementation)
 - `fetch.txt`: The BagIT standard, as I described above, was designed for digital preservation.
 The fetch.txt file allows an operating system to check if there are any missing contents (this is beyond the scope of the explanation for this chapter - but just keep in mind that this is a file that all bags usually contain, even if you never pay attention to it (I don't)).
 - `manifest-md5.txt`: This is the check-sum that we create for the bag of files.
 In this bag, we have two data files, `file1.csv` and `file2.csv`.
 The `manifest-md5.txt` contains a checksum for both of these files as well as their metadata.
 When a new operating system attempts to open the bag, it will first open each data file, and then create a checksum for each file.
 A curator will then compare the new checksum and the checksum that is listed in the `manifest-md5.txt` file to make sure that these are the same.
 If they are the same (and they are 99.999% of the time) we can be sure that we've reliably transferred the data from one computing environment to another.
 The `md5` in the filename of the manifest is a shorthand way to specify which checksum algorithm was used, in this case the algorithm is `md5` - if you're not already terribly bored by this chapter, you can read more about [md5](https://en.wikipedia.org/wiki/MD5).
-I point this out only to explain that md5 is the most common algorithm used for creating check-sums in data curation.
+These days, `md5` has been mostly replaced by [SHA-2](https://en.wikipedia.org/wiki/SHA-2), specifically `sha256` and `sha512` (the number is number of bits -- the more bits, the longer the hash).
+The reason for this is that `md5` hashes are not cryptographically secure: you can [design two files to have the same md5](https://www.mathstat.dal.ca/~selinger/md5collision/): this is not super-relevant for data preservation, but... better safe than sorry.

 The `bag-info.txt` file which contains manifest metadata can often be confusing for first time bag creators.
 Here is a an example of the `bag-info.txt` contents from a bag created by the University of North Texas library.
 (This example was shared by Mark E Phillips, you can read his blog about bag-info files [here](https://vphill.com/journal/post/4142/).)